jingtzheng/jingtzheng.github.io/essays/questions-of-questions.md

 ```
 Q: I need help coding this scenario

-Closed.
-This question needs to be more focused.
-It is not currently accepting answers.
-Want to improve this question?
-Update the question so it focuses on one problem only by editing this post.

-Closed 6 days ago.

 I can watch another episode before bed:

 If it it is before 1 AM and I don't have work or class in the morning